Francis Masse: Masse and the world of comics

 Although Masse has published in numerous magazines and produced about twenty albums, it has never aroused the enthusiasm of the public usually fond of comics, nevertheless his work is often acclaimed by the critic and by artists who quote him as a reference.

 For Willem, Masse was in 1982 the greatest.
 Thierry Groensteen evokes in 1984 the "massolatry" reigning within the team of the Cahiers de la Bande Dessinée.

-Yves Frémion concludes his short biography of Masse by saying he is a major artist, alive, funny, who has something to say.

 It is written in La lettre des Sables d'Olonne that Masse is unique, his universe is dark and fantastic, the author points out that Masse is the first, and still the only one, having dealt with scientific problems in the comic strip with seriousness and fantasy, he describes the style as intelligent popularization, and it is a rather entertaining and rather underestimated genre, while explaining that his writing is close to Raymond Queneau or Marcel Aymé: One must read him as an author.

 Benoît Gilles says that Masse is recognized as one of the precursors of the new freedoms of the comic strip.

 At the Angoulême Festival 2012, Art Spiegelman presents Masse as one of the prominent figures in his now-legendary New Yorker journal RAW.

 In 2007, the museum of Sainte-Croix Abbey in Sables d'Olonne organizes a retrospective of Masse's comics and animated films as well as an exhibition of his sculptures.
 The Association reissues On m'appelle l'Avalanche.
 Le Seuil publishes L'Art Attentat, a collection of old strips colorized by Pakito Bolino.
 The Dernier Cri publishes Tsunami au musée a snakes and ladders limited edition game.
 From February to April 2009, he appeared with Stéphane Blanquet, Gilbert Shelton, Joost Swarte and Chris Ware in the exhibition Quintet at the Contemporary Art Museum in Lyon.
 Since 2011, he begins to reissue his albums as well as original works at Glénat.
 At the end of 2014, a new Encyclopédie de Masse is reissued, with more than fifty entirely new strips, humor drawings and never-reissued strips, the artist redrawn many strips and rewrote the dialogs.